 - We believe in setting targets that encourage students to develop high expectations of their future achievement.
-We know that students who attend well and bring a positive attitude to learning into all of their lessons they will often go on to make strong progress and achieve their targets; often, students achieve higher grades than their targets at Ks4 which is a reflection of their continued commitment over a five-year period. - You will be pleased to hear that we want Laurus students to be better than average!
+We know that students who attend well and bring a positive attitude to learning into all of their lessons will often go on to make strong progress and achieve their targets; often, students achieve higher grades than their targets at KS4 & 5 which is a reflection of their continued commitment over a five-year or seven-year period. - You will be pleased to hear that we want Laurus students to be better than average!
 This is why we set targets at KS4 which represent the progress made by the top 20% of students nationally.
+For KS5, we set targets that are above the national average based on national chance graphs.
 This provides an appropriate level of challenge.
 Your child may demonstrate a particular aptitude for a subject and in such circumstances, it may be helpful to raise the target grade for your child.